MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nn-portcls-ipincount.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+f1_keywords:
+ - IPinCount
+ - portcls/IPinCount
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - portcls.h
 api_name:
  - IPinCount
-targetos: Windows
-req.typenames:
 ---

 # IPinCount interface

 ## -description

 The <code>IPinCount</code> interface provides a means for the miniport driver to monitor and manipulate its pin counts dynamically as pins are instantiated and closed.
 This interface is implemented in the miniport driver.
 To determine whether a miniport driver supports this interface, the port driver calls the miniport object's <b>QueryInterface</b> method with REFIID <b>IID_IPinCount</b>. <code>IPinCount</code> inherits from the <b>IUnknown</b> interface.